Deciding which are the best cities to visit in France is not an easy task. This country is packed with incredibly interesting places to visit.

 A short distance from Nice, Cap-Ferrat is a famous luxury destination in the French Riviera and one of the best places to visit in France, where you will be able to spot some incredible mansions dating back to the beginning of the 20th century.
 You can visit Villa Ephrussi de Rothschild and walk along the coastal trail to admire the beautiful coastline – it’s the best way to get to the nicest beaches in the area.

-The beaches in Nice may not be the most beautiful ones you’ve ever seen, but they are perfect to enjoy some sunbathing and a nice dip in the sea during the summer.
+One of the things that make Nice one of the best cities to visit in France is access to the beaches.
+Granted, the beaches in Nice may not be the most beautiful ones you’ve ever seen, but they are perfect to enjoy some sunbathing and a nice dip in the sea during the summer.
 Some beaches are public, others are private and you can rent loungers and umbrellas for extra comfort.

 Practical Tips To Organize Your Trip The Best Cities To Visit In France